Velfi/babysteps/content/blog/2022-03-29-dyn-can-we-make-dyn-sized.md

 In short, a large number of the barriers that make traits “not dyn-safe” don’t apply to `dyn*`.
 Not all, of course.
 Traits that take parameters of type `Self` won’t work (we don’t know that two `dyn* Trait` types have the same underlying type) and we also can’t support generic methods in many cases (we wouldn’t know how to monomorphize)[^options].

-[^options]: Obviously, we would be lifting this partly to accommoate `impl Trait` arguments.
+[^options]: Obviously, we would be lifting this partly to accommodate `impl Trait` arguments.
 I think we could lift this restriction in more cases but it’s going to take a bit more design.

 ### A catch: `dyn* Foo` requires `Box<impl Foo>: Foo` and friends